1 million credentials fall into criminal hands every single day.

 Indictments are still widely expected, as investigation of the Marriott breach increasingly looks toward Chinese intelligence services as likely culprits (WIRED).

 The Senate hearings were noteworthy for warnings about influence operations exercised in universities through Confucius Institutes.
 In the UK, MPs also warned of Chinese presence in universities, but the British problem is seen as excessive coziness with Huawei (Telegraph).

 China has taken a second Canadian citizen into custody even as Huawei's CFO posts bail in Vancouver (CNN).

 British Prime Minister May survived her party's confidence vote yesterday evening (BBC).
 France's President Macron, his concessions largely rejected by the Gilets Jaunes (France 24), now faces his own no-confidence challenge (Express).

-Today's edition of the CyberWire reports events affecting Azerbaijan, Australia, Columbia, Estonia, European Union, Finland, France, Germany, India, Iran, Israel, Kuwait, Mali, Netherlands, New Zealand, Norway, Russia, Saudi Arabia, Sierra Leone, Syria, Turkey, United Arab Emirates, United Kingdom, United States.
+Today's issue includes events affecting Azerbaijan, Australia, Columbia, Estonia, European Union, Finland, France, Germany, India, Iran, Israel, Kuwait, Mali, Netherlands, New Zealand, Norway, Russia, Saudi Arabia, Sierra Leone, Syria, Turkey, United Arab Emirates, United Kingdom, United States.